Mohsem35/DevOps/Full Stack Basics to Advance/React/React.md

 React reading resource - React Offical Documentation https://react.dev/learn

-Vite is bundler.
+Vite is a bundler.
 We will start React through 'Vite' Getting Started: https://vitejs.dev/guide/

+react project initiate: npm create vite@latest cd <project_directory>
+npm install
+npm run dev

+Q: what us npm(node package manager)?
+- manage node

 Q: how can npm undersatnd which libraries I need?
-- by executing "npm install" it will instsll all dependecy libraries and will create a folder named 'node_modules'. it will actually check the 'package.json' file and install libraries according to the file
+- by executing "npm install" it will install all dependecy libraries for running the project and will create a folder named 'node_modules'. it will actually check the {dependencies} section of 'package.json' file and install libraries according to the file

 JSX is a syntax extension to JavaScript.
 It is used with React to describe what the user interface should look like.